xenji/mysync/README.md

 mysync has four operation methods.
 You can configure different methods per table.

 ### update
 This mode selects all present IDs from the target table and selects only those from the source table.
+If you use this method, the first selected col MUST be the PK you want to use for determine the correct row for the update statement!

 ### insert
 This mode selects all present IDs from the target table and selects only IDs from the source table, that are NOT IN the selected bunch of IDs.